 5 Vintage Hotel – My little palace of a budget hotel.
 Air Conditioning, Flat Screen, and Blazing Fast Wifi.
 All for $25 a night and all the comforts of home.

-Electrical Box – Painted to look like Bulgaria’s most popular matchbox from South Africa.
+ELECTRICAL BOX – Painted to look like Bulgaria’s favorite matchbox from South Africa.

 Roman gate to the city integrated into the Metro.

-Took the picture at the wrong angle, but the man who did the gold work lost his job for putting a golden pee pee on the cherub.
+I took the picture at the wrong angle, but the man who did the goldwork lost his job for putting a golden pee-pee on the cherub.

-Yellow Brick Road – This was installed instead of the dull and boring grey bricks at considerable cost in the center of the city about a hundred years ago.
+YELLOW BRICK ROAD – This was installed instead of the dull and boring grey bricks at considerable cost in the center of the city about a hundred years ago.
 However, when it rained the citizens found out that they were quite slippery, and were quite outraged that such great expense had been gone to in order to bust their butts during rainstorms.
 Such was the outrage that the government fabricated a story that the bricks had been a gift of the Austrian king.
 A lie that is still believed by many to this day.
-Luckily it didn’t rain during my stay.